Mercedes set to appeal after protests rejected

 Red Bull team principal Christian Horner said: "We never wanted to end up in front of the stewards.
 We don't go racing with barristers.
 It was a shame it ended up there but the stewards made the right call.

-"We have talked about let them race.
-[The late Mercedes none-executive chairman] Niki Lauda was the guy who pushed hard for it and we've always talked about not finishing races under safety cars.
+"We have talked about 'let them race'.
+[The late Mercedes non-executive chairman] Niki Lauda was the guy who pushed hard for it and we've always talked about not finishing races under safety cars.
 The race director in difficult circumstances made absolutely the right call."

 He said Mercedes' protest "felt a little bit desperate".